yyc-git/GiantessPlay-Mod/README.md

 ## Publish Mods

 1. Fill in the `mod` field in `package.json` and set `isPublic` to `true`.
-2. In the root directory of the mod project, run `yarn webpack && yarn publish_mod` to bundle the files and publish the mod.
+2. In the root directory of the mod project, run `npm run webpack && npm run publish_mod` to bundle the files and publish the mod.